Detection effectiveness

 A practical effectiveness measurement model

 A practical model starts with threat relevance.
 Which attack paths are most likely in your context?
 Which techniques represent material business risk?
-Once that scope is defined, each use case should have explicit declared intent, validated evidence, and operational performance signals—lifecycle state, owner, expected behavior, validation frequency, and known dependencies.
+Once that scope is defined, each use case should carry declared intent, validated evidence, and live performance signals — lifecycle state, owner, expected behaviour, validation frequency, and known dependencies.

-Validation should include both pre-production and operational signals.
+Validation should include both pre-production and production signals.
 Pre-production evidence might come from BAS or controlled testing.
-Operational evidence should include alert quality, escalation patterns, incident conversion, and false-positive burden.
-Together, these data points show whether logic works in theory and in live operations.
+Production evidence should include alert quality, escalation patterns, incident conversion, and false-positive burden.
+Together, these show whether logic works in theory and under active telemetry.

 Teams should also track mean time to correction for failing detections.
 Effectiveness is not static; what matters is how quickly the program responds when weaknesses are found.
 Fast, structured correction loops are a strong indicator of detection maturity.